Cytnx-dev/Cytnx/Readme.md

     1. add Trace and Trace_ for CyTensor.
     2. fix bug in Network.Launch does not return the output CyTensor
     3. Add Network.PrintNet, and ostream support.
+    4. Add Network.Diagram() for plot the tensor network diagram (python only)
+    5. Add support for floating type Vectordot on GPU.
+    6. Fix bug in to from Anytype to ComplexFloat.

     v0.5.1a
     1. add Norm() for CPU and GPU, add to call by Tn